Federal Judge Will Not Void Guilty Ruling On Arpaio, Despite Trump's Pardon

 "Wilenchik said he was not surprised that the judge had refused to undo her own order.
 He said he has appealed the judge's order to the 9th Circuit Court of Appeals."

 Bolton handed down her decision roughly one year after she approved a federal contempt charge against Arpaio.
-The charge had originated with a civil contempt finding by Judge G. Murray Snow in Melendres v.
+The charge had originated with a civil contempt finding by U.S. District Judge G. Murray Snow in Melendres v.
 Arpaio, a class action lawsuit backed by the ACLU that accused the sheriff and his officers of racial profiling.